 Enjoy Opera Lively!
 Bookmark it, tell your friends, Facebook about it, Tweet about it!
 You can read our content at will (it’s free) even if you are not a member, but you can also register as a member (it’s free as well) in order to be able to post your own comments.

 Sustaining such a high quality and varied opera website is very expensive.
-Even though we sell advertising to survive, we are still facing a huge deficit.
+Even though we sell advertising to survive and sell our books, we are still facing a huge deficit.
 If you like all that we do (again, for free; we are not in this for profit but rather because of our love for the art form) consider a donation (any amount is a generous gesture) to keep the site alive by clicking on the appropriate button, down at the bottom of our pages.
 Thank you for visiting Opera Lively.